MicrosoftLearning/mslearn-postgresql/Instructions/Labs/17-extract-insights-azure-ai-language-azure-database-postgresql.md

 ---
 lab:
-    title: 'Extract insights using the Azure AI Language'
+  title: Extract insights using the Azure AI Language
-    module: 'Extract insights using the Azure AI Language service with Azure Database for PostgreSQL'
+  module: Extract insights using the Azure AI Language service with Azure Database
+    for PostgreSQL
+  description: Recall that the listings company wants to analyze market trends, like
+    the most popular phrases or places.
+The team also intends to enhance protections for personally identifiable information (PII).
+The current data is stored in an Azure Database for PostgreSQL flexible server.
+The project budget is small, so minimizing upfront costs and ongoing costs in maintaining keywords and tags is essential.
+The developers are wary of how many forms PII can take and prefer a cost-effective, vetted solution over an in-house regular expression matcher.
+  duration: 10 minutes
+  level: 500
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Database for PostgreSQL
 ---

 # Extract insights using the Azure AI Language service with Azure Database for PostgreSQL